AaveChan/aave-gov3-gas/README.md

-edit .env file for the desired code range
+edit .env file for the desired block range & add your etherscan API key.

 `npm i`